 Our design process has been formulated to make you, the client, at complete ease.
 Feeling overwhelmed or pressured to get the design finished is not the state of mind we want you to be in while going through this process!
 Once we have the Stage 2 Preliminary meeting, if needed we will schedule 1-3 follow-up meetings to get your plan perfect.
-The only way extra charges will apply is if the client decides to have a major change to the concept during the process such as adding a pool for example.
-Our goal is to ensure our plan becomes your vision to the outdoor space of your dreams.
+The only way extra charges will apply is if the client decides to have a major change to the concept during the process, such as adding a pool or moving major items in different locations, etc. Our goal is to ensure our plan becomes your vision to the outdoor space of your dreams.
 OK, now on to the process itself…

 Also the first payment: To start the process, a detailed and complete measuring is in order.
 Your site measuring will not be done better by any other designer as we measure your plot with the tools available to us.
 This measuring will include all elements of the existing landscape in the area being designed that will remain in the final plan… such as existing plants and trees, and hardscapes such as existing pools or patios, etc. During this measuring stage, we will also take several photos and may even shoot video for a strong reference point from which to start your plan.